A sufficient condition for a toric weak Fano 4-fold to be deformed to a Fano manifold: Introduction

 for sufficiently small $\epsilon>0$ such that the central fiber $\mathcal{X}_0:=\mathfrak{f}^{-1}(0)$ is isomorphic to $X$, while any general fiber $\mathcal{X}_t:=\mathfrak{f}^{-1}(t)$ is a Fano manifold for any $t\in\Delta_\epsilon\setminus\{0\}$. \end{enumerate} \end{defn}

 For $d=2$, every smooth weak del Pezzo surface is always a weakened del Pezzo surface if it is not a del Pezzo surface.
 Smooth toric weakened Fano $3$-folds were classified in \cite{sato2} by using the characterization of smooth weakened Fano $3$-folds in \cite{minagawa}, which says that a smooth weak Fano $3$-fold $X$ is a weakened Fano manifold if and only if every primitive crepant contraction on $X$ is of $(0,2)$-{\em type}, and $X$ is not a Fano manifold.
 In this paper, based on this characterization theorem and the deformation theory of toric manifolds in \cite{laface}, we define smooth toric {\em special} weak Fano $d$-folds (see Definitions \ref{specon} and \ref{mizukawa}).
-The smooth toric special weak Fano varieties have common geometric properties (see Theorem \ref{ichiomain}).
-As an application, we can classify all the smooth toric special weak Fano $4$-fold in Section \ref{sec4fold}.
-Moreover, by using the deformation families of toric manifolds constructed in \cite{laface}, we can see almost every smooth toric special weak Fano $4$-fold is deformation equivalent to a Fano manifold.
-In particular, they are smooth toric weakened Fano $4$-folds without two unknown cases.
-Thus, the condition for smooth toric special weak Fano $4$-folds is also a sufficient condition for smooth toric weakened Fano $4$-folds under some assumption.
+These varieties have common geometric properties (see Propositions \ref{3nenagumi} and \ref{ichiomain}).
+As an application, we classify all the smooth toric special weak Fano $4$-folds in Section \ref{sec4fold} as follows: \begin{thm}[Theorem \ref{4foldthm}] There exist exactly $26$ smooth toric special weak Fano $4$-folds which do not decompose into a direct product of lower-dimensional varieties. \end{thm} Moreover, by using the deformation families of toric manifolds constructed in \cite{laface}, we can see almost every smooth toric special weak Fano $4$-fold is deformation equivalent to a Fano manifold as follows: \begin{thm}[Theorem \ref{deformmain}] Let $X$ be a smooth toric special weak Fano $4$-fold.
+In all but five cases, $X$ is deformation equivalent to a toric Fano manifold.
+In particular, $X$ is a smooth toric weakened Fano $4$-fold with the exception of two unknown cases. \end{thm} Thus, the condition to be smooth toric special weak Fano $4$-folds is also a sufficient condition for smooth toric weakened Fano $4$-folds under some assumption.
 This result seems to be the first step toward the study of the deformation theory of primitive crepant contractions on higher-dimensional smooth weak Fano varieties.

-This paper is organized as follows: In Section \ref{prepre}, we collect some basic results of the toric geometry such as primitive collections and relations, the toric Mori theory, toric bundles and so on.
-In Section \ref{specialfanosec}, we introduce the concept of smooth toric special weak Fano varieties, which are the main objects in this paper, and study the structure of them.
-In Section \ref{sec4fold}, we completely classify all the smooth toric special weak Fano $4$-folds, and investigate the deformations of them in Section \ref{deformsec}.
+This paper is organized as follows: In Section \ref{prepre}, we collect some basic results of toric geometry such as primitive collections and relations, toric Mori theory, toric bundles and so on.
+In Section \ref{specialfanosec}, we introduce the concept of smooth toric special weak Fano varieties, which are the main objects in this paper, and study their structure.
+In Section \ref{sec4fold}, we completely classify all the smooth toric special weak Fano $4$-folds, and investigate their deformations in Section \ref{deformsec}.